tingerrr/subpar/src/lib.typ

 ///   `align` parameter.
 /// - inset (relaltive, array, dictionary, function): Corresponds to the grid's
 ///   `inset` parameter.
+/// - kind (str, function): Corressponds to the super figure's `kind`.
-/// - numbering (): Corressponds to the super figure's `numbering`.
+/// - numbering (str, function): Corressponds to the super figure's
+///   `numbering`.
-/// - numbering-sub (): Corressponds to the super figure's `numbering-sub`.
+/// - numbering-sub (str, function): Corressponds to the super figure's
+///   `numbering-sub`.
-/// - numbering-sub-ref (): Corressponds to the super figure's
+/// - numbering-sub-ref (str, function): Corressponds to the super figure's
 ///   `numbering-sub-ref`.
-/// - supplement (): Corressponds to the super figure's `supplement`.
+/// - supplement (content): Corressponds to the super figure's `supplement`.
-/// - caption (): Corressponds to the super figure's `caption`.
+/// - caption (content): Corressponds to the super figure's `caption`.
-/// - placement (): Corressponds to the super figure's `placement`.
+/// - placement (alignement, auto, none): Corressponds to the super figure's
+///   `placement`.
-/// - gap (): Corressponds to the super figure's `gap`.
+/// - gap (length): Corressponds to the super figure's `gap`.
-/// - outlined (): Corressponds to the super figure's `outlined`.
+/// - outlined (bool): Corressponds to the super figure's `outlined`.
-/// - outlined-sub (): Corressponds to the super figure's `outlined-sub`.
+/// - outlined-sub (bool): Corressponds to the super figure's `outlined-sub`.
-/// - label (): Corressponds to the super figure's `label`.
+/// - label (label, none): Corressponds to the super figure's `label`.
-/// - show-sub (): Corressponds to the super figure's `show-sub`.
+/// - show-sub (function): Corressponds to the super figure's `show-sub`.
-/// - show-sub-caption (): Corressponds to the super figure's
+/// - show-sub-caption (function): Corressponds to the super figure's
 ///   `show-sub-caption`.
 /// -> content
 #let subpar-grid(